Fakhatova/romcom/README.md

 # RomCom

 #### Description
 Welcome to RomCom!
-An application where users can generate random images, titles, and taglines to make their very own book cover!
-Users can also upload their own image, text and save them to create their own collection of spicy RomComs!
+An application where you are able to generate your own spicy, seductive book covers!
+Choose from pre-selected covers to save, or if you're feeling creative, create your very own by using images, titles, and taglines of your choosing.
 #### Visual side
--   When the page loads, the user will see a cover with a randomly selected image, title and tagline.
+-   When you visit [RomCom](https://fakhatova.github.io/romcom/) you will land on the home page with a randomly selected cover image, title and tagline.
    ![make own cover form](https://frontend.turing.io/projects/module-1/assets/romcom/romcom-home.png)
--   When the  **Make Your Own Cover**  button is clicked, the form is shown and the main view is hidden.
--   When the  **View Saved Covers**  button is clicked, the saved covers area is shown and the main cover is hidden.
--   When the  **Home Button** is clicked, only the home view is shown.
+-   Perhaps you want to scroll through some covers first to get an idea of what you're looking for!
+Just click the **Show New Random Cover** and you may come across something you like!
+![make own cover form](https://frontend.turing.io/projects/module-1/assets/romcom/romcom-form.png)
+- But, maybe you just aren't finding what tickles your fancy.
+If this is the case, you can click the  **Make Your Own Cover** if you want to dive into making your own and get those creative juices flowing!
--   On the make your own cover form view, users can fill out the four input fields and click the  **Make My Book** button.
+-   On this form page, you have the option to fill out the input fields and click the  **Make My Book** button.
 The submitted data is saved so that future random covers can use the user-created data.
-![make own cover form](https://frontend.turing.io/projects/module-1/assets/romcom/romcom-form.png)
--   The page view changes back to the main home view.
--   The newly created cover image, title and tagline are displayed in the main view.
+-   Voila!
+Your newly created cover image, title, and tagline are now displayed in the main view.
 ![saved cover page](https://frontend.turing.io/projects/module-1/assets/romcom/romcom-saved.png)
--   When the user clicks the   **Save Cover**  button the current cover is added to the saved covers section.
+-   From here, you have the option of hitting that  **Save Cover**  button, and BAM!
+Your favorites are added to the saved covers section.
--   If the user  clicks the   **Save Cover**  button more than once on a single cover, it will still only be saved once (no duplicates).
--   When the user clicks the   **Showed Saved Covers** button the saved covers section is displayed.
-- From the saved covers view, if a user double clicks a saved poster, it will be deleted
+-   Don't worry about getting click happy and saving a cover more than once, we made sure that this doesn't happen!
+-   If you would like to view all of your beautiful saved covers, just head on over to the **Saved Covers** section.
+-   Now if you're thinking, wow what if I don't actually love that cover anymore??
+No problem!
+Just double click any cover and *POOF* it is out of there!
 ## Future Additions
 Future additions to this application will include: